raganwald/JQuery-Combinators/README.md

       .into(adjacent)
         .into(adjacent)

-While you're at it, create your own predicate:

-    var hasLiberties = function (selection) {
-      return selection.into(adjacent).into(empties).size() > 0;
-    };

-In summary, `.into` lets you write your own jQuery methods on the fly without having to inject them into the global namespace as your own plugin.
+They compose and commute just like jQuery's built-in methods, In summary, `.into` lets you write your own jQuery methods on the fly without having to inject them into the global namespace as your own plugin.
 This encourages you to write your code in "jQuery style."

 **caveat**